*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 Finally, there is also a “duty free” store where you can buy liquor bottles on this side too.

-FAQs About the Cartagena International Airport
+More Info and FAQs About the Cartagena International Airport

 Here is a bit more information on the Rafael Nuñez International airport in Cartagena, including some common FAQs.